amiruldevkun/Dating-Prediction/README.md

 A dating prediction cli script to see if you have a chance with the person that catches your eye.

 ## Why did i make this?

 Because i was bored and wanted to do something in my free time.
 Its not useful in anykind, but feel free to try it out i guess.
 It is not accurate by any chance, so if you value your integrity and don't want to embarrass your self, please step away.
 But, if you like being embarrased or just playing around, then go straight to the [how-to section](https://github.com/amiruldevkun/Dating-Prediction#how-to) section.
 You could also contribute to this mess, if you want to that is.

+## TABLE OF CONTENTS

 ## How does this script works?